-The tea ceremony, chado in Japanese or the ‘way of tea’ is a must-do experience on your holidays to Japan.
+Nicci Kimmel talks us through the quintessential Japanese cultural experience, the tea ceremony, chado in Japanese or the ‘way of tea’, a must-do on your holidays to Japan.
 This ritual preparation and presentation of matcha green tea is the perfect snapshot of traditional Japanese culture and gives visitors a glimpse at the philosophies and customs that have flourished in Japan over hundreds of years.
 Full of choreographed movement and symbolism, it can be easy to miss what’s going on, so we’ve put together this handy guide to steer you through.

 Steeped in history